ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.06-query-rewriting/problem/readme.md

+In the previous exercise, we discussed how different search algorithms need different inputs to work best.

+The process of transforming user input into optimized queries for each algorithm is called query rewriting.
+In this exercise, we're going to implement this in a chat application that searches emails.

+Instead of just generating keywords, we'll also generate a search query.
+This gives us a targeted search term for semantic search instead of passing the entire conversation history, which can be too diffuse.

 ## Steps To Complete

 ### Implementing Query Rewriting

-- [ ] Understand that query rewriting transforms user input into optimized queries for different search algorithms
+- [ ] Understand the difference between keywords and search queries

-  - BM25 works best with specific keywords and exact terminology
-  - Semantic search works better with broader, more conceptual queries
-  - The same user question needs to be rewritten differently for each search method
+Keywords work well for exact terminology in [BM25](/PLACEHOLDER/bm25-search).
+Search queries work better for [semantic search](/PLACEHOLDER/semantic-search) because they can be more general and conceptual.
+The same user question needs to be rewritten differently for each search method.

-- [ ] Navigate to `api/chat.ts` and locate the `generateObject` call with the TODO comment
+- [ ] Navigate to `api/chat.ts` and locate the [`generateObject`](/PLACEHOLDER/generate-object) call with the TODO comment

+This is where we generate keywords for [BM25](/PLACEHOLDER/bm25-search).
+We're going to expand this to also generate a search query.

 ```ts
 // TODO: Change the generateObject call so that it generates a search query in